Pull to refresh

 Cho Jung-tai

-Premier of Taiwan (Advocating for deal ratification)
+Premier of Taiwan (Supporting legislative push for ratification)

 C.C.
 Wei